Whanganui

 Mangatepopo Hut to Ketetahi carpark: 5.5 hours, 18.5 km

 The Tongariro Crossing is a justly famous walk, traversing an active volcanic area with spectacular, Mars-like scenery and intensely coloured lakes.
 However, it is also an alpine zone, and the weather can turn bad quickly.
 Winter travel will require full alpine gear, including crampons, etc. Check the weather forecast at Whakapapa Visitor Centre before you begin.
 Note that water sources are highly mineralised and not fit to drink (it is ‘mineral water’ but not the sort that is good for you).
 There is a rainwater supply at Mangatepopo Hut if you are staying there, and there are toilets all along the crossing.
 The other point to note is that it is an extremely popular walk, in part because no overnight stay is required.
-Expect to see hordes of people (over 1,000 per day in good weather), but unlike SoBos you will at least will be going with the flow, as NoBo is the DoC recommendation here.
-The first shuttle buses drop people off at about 6.30am at the Mangatepopo carpark, and they will be passing the hut within 20 to 30 minutes, so you need to start from the hut before 7am if you want the track to yourself.
-There is a plan to limit numbers by introducing a booking system for the walk itself for the 2022-23 summer, but local businesses are opposed so it may be delayed to the following summer.
-Best to check the DoC site.
+Expect to see hordes of people (over 1,000 per day in good weather), but unlike SoBos you will at least be going with the flow, as NoBo is the DoC recommendation here.
+The first shuttle buses drop people off at about 6.30am at the Mangatepopo car park, and they will be passing the hut within 20 to 30 minutes, so you need to start from the hut before 7am if you want the track to yourself.
+There has been a plan to limit numbers by introducing a booking system for the walk itself.
+As at Sept 2025 you can book for free, but it doesn’t look like the cap on numbers has been introduced.
+Best to check the DoC site though.

 Back on the track, it is then a steep climb to the highest point (1886m) on the crossing.
-Next it is a steep descent on very loose material.
-As with climbing Ngāuruhoe, expect your shoes/boots to fill with scoria unless you are wearing gaiters and the best approach is to run down in leaps (by using your walking poles you can kind of ski down).
+Next is an even steeper descent on very loose material.
+As with climbing Ngāuruhoe, expect your shoes/boots to fill with scoria unless you are wearing gaiters.
+The best approach is to run down in leaps (by using your walking poles you can kind of ski down).
 You pass the amazingly coloured Emerald Lakes (former craters) and then the Blue Lake to sidle around North Crater.
 It’s downhill all the way from here to the car park, ending in a pleasant passage through forest.

 Ketetahi carpark to Tongariro Holiday Park: 2 hrs, 8.5 km